INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 - **AUGMENTING**: To enhance or amplify something by adding to it, or in this context, to modify or improve the human body.

 - **BIOHACKING**: The unconventional or subversive application of technology to enhance or alter the human body's structure or capabilities.
+A portmanteau of BIO and HACKING.

 - **GRINDING**: A subset of biohacking that focuses on more radical and customized implants, augmentations, and modifications.